 The scope of this project was to design a kiosk prototype to market to leading pet specialty retailers.
 The prototype needed to display how the product could filter fish based on compatibility.
 It was also important to walk users through what a first-time fish buyer would experience in choosing any number of fish for their new aquarium.
-It must be easy-to-use, get the customer to check out easily and purchase quickly.
+It must be easy-to-use, get the customer to checkout with a few taps, and purchase quickly.

-The greatest challenge for the UX and UI was to find an efficient way to display available fish in inventory, pair compatible fish with one another and offer packages for fast purchasing.
-Since the design was for a touch screen interface, I designed large touch points and stripped away all unnecessary elements to create an effortless experience for the consumer.
+The greatest challenge was to find an efficient way to display available fish in inventory, pair compatible fish with one another, and offer packages for quick purchasing.
+Since the design was for a touch screen interface, I designed large touch points and stripped away all unnecessary elements to create an effortless experience for potential consumers.

 Carefully crafted notifications ensured customers would be aware of problematic fish combinations and provide useful fish recommendations.
-These notifications helped create better-informed owners and reduce fish deaths.
+These notifications would help create better-informed owners and reduce fish deaths.

-The end-result provides customers with the power to effortlessly purchase compatible fish while also being educated about their new pets.
-Benefits to store owners include: reduced dead fish returns, decreased staffing requirements, and lower employee training expenses.
+The end result provides customers with the power to effortlessly purchase compatible fish while also being educated about their new pets.
+The benefits to store owners include: reduced dead fish returns, decreased staffing requirements, and lower employee training expenses.

 This app also provides added value via regular educational emails to the customer with proper care instructions based on their purchase history.
 This regular communication also keeps the Aquabuildr brand in mind for customers.
 In the end, it increases brand loyalty and results in a higher rate of return on future purchases.